-Lately it feels as if 25 is just a bit too young to get serious.
-In her psychology practice, and her book The Defining Decade, clinical psychologist Meg Jay suggests that many twentysomethings have been caught in a swirl of hype and misinformation about what Time magazine calls the "Me Me Me Generation."
-The rhetoric that "30 is the new 20," she suggests, trivializes what is actually the most transformative period of our adult lives.
+In her psychology practice and her book, The Defining Decade, clinical psychologist Meg Jay suggests that many twentysomethings have been caught in a swirl of hype and misinformation about what Time magazine calls the "Me Me Me Generation."
+The rhetoric that "30 is the new 20," she suggests, trivializes what is actually the most transformative period of adult life.

-Drawing from more than ten years of work with hundreds of twentysomething clients and students, Jay weaves science together with compelling, behind-closed-doors stories.
-The result is a provocative, poignant read that shows us why, far from being an irrelevant downtime, our twenties are a developmental sweetspot that comes only once.
-Our twenties are a time when the things we do -- and the things we don’t do -- will have an enormous effect across years and even generations to come.
+Drawing from more than twenty years of work with thousands of twentysomething clients and students, Jay weaves science together with compelling, behind-closed-doors stories.
+The result is a provocative, poignant read that shows why, far from being an irrelevant downtime, your twenties are a developmental sweetspot that comes only once.
+Your twenties are a time when the things you do -- and the things you don't do -- will have an enormous effect across years and even generations to come.

-Jay is a clinical psychologist who specializes in adult development, and in twentysomethings in particular.
-She is an assistant clinical professor at the University of Virginia and maintains a private practice in Charlottesville, Virginia.
+Jay is a clinical psychologist who specializes in adult development and in twentysomethings in particular.
+She is a clinical psychologist at the University of Virginia and maintains a private practice in Charlottesville.
 She spent her own early twentysomething years as an Outward Bound instructor.

 Meg Jay’s TED talks